 In the past, you could check the Activation Lock on a dedicated official iCloud page by entering the IMEI number.
 However, Apple removed it a few years back.
 Now the only reliable option to check a device’s Activation Lock is by having physical access to that iPhone or iPad.

 But, there is a workaround that might work for some.
 So the tutorial below talks about that trick which involves using the Apple Support page to check the Activation Lock.
 If it works for you, great!
 If it doesn’t, you can follow these tips to check Activation Lock before buying a used iPhone.

-In January, Apple took down a web tool that allowed anyone to check status of the theft-deterrent Activation Lock feature.
-While the link to the iCloud Activation Lock webpage is now dead and the associated support document detailing Activation Lock no longer references the tool, UnlockBoot has discovered that potential buyers in the market for a secondhand iOS device can still check Activation Lock status by IMEI through Apple’s Support website.
+Apple took down a web tool that allowed anyone to check the status of the theft-deterrent Activation Lock feature.
+While the link to the iCloud Activation Lock webpage is now dead and the associated support document detailing Activation Lock no longer references the tool, it was discovered that potential buyers in the market for a second-hand iOS device can still check Activation Lock status by IMEI or Serial Number through Apple’s Support website.

 How to check Activation Lock status via Apple Support pages

-3) Click any search category related to hardware, like Battery or Repairs & Physical Damage, then select a specific problem like “Buttons not working”.
+- Click any search category related to hardware, like Battery or Repairs & Physical Damage, then select a specific problem like “Buttons not working.”

-5) On the next screen, enter your device’s serial number, IMEI or MEID to check its Activation Lock status.
+- On the next screen, enter your device’s serial number, IMEI, or MEID to check its Activation Lock status.

 If Find My iPhone and Activation Lock are enabled on the device, you should see a message saying, “Sorry, but we can’t create a repair while Find my iPhone is active.”

 If you don’t see this option listed, go back and select a different device problem.